worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 Now that we've got a working webscraper, email sender and database interface, it's time to start building our web application.

-Create a file named `main.py` in your repl's main filepane and add the following import code to it:
+Create a file named `main.py` in your repl's filepane and add the following import code to it:

 ```python
 from flask import Flask, request, render_template, session, flash, redirect, url_for